Integrative Oncology

 Vitamin, mineral, amino acid, and essential fatty acid status can be checked with an at-home fingerprick blood test.
 Tracking nutrient status is useful due to the high risk of malnutrition during cancer treatment.
 Essential nutrients supply the raw materials for tissue and DNA repair, energy production, and are co-factors for our immune system.

 *Modalities are not meant to treat cancer or act as replacement for standard-of-care.
 These methods are complementary and used in adjunct at the doctor’s discretion.
-Lab Tests are an additional out-of-pocket expense and, while they can provide tremendously useful information, they are not necessary for every patient.
+Functional medicine lab tests are an additional out-of-pocket expense and, while they can provide tremendously useful information, they are not necessary for every patient.

 Exercise and Cancer